danBhentschel/techio-linq-background/markdowns/05_PuttingItAllTogether/01_background_mashup.md

 [//]: # (GENERATED FILE -- DO NOT EDIT)
 # Exercise

 Congratulations!
-We have made it through all the background material.
-We now know enough to not only use LINQ, but to even reimplement some elements of it ourselves!
+You have made it through all the background material.
+You now know enough to not only use LINQ, but to even reimplement some elements of it yourself!
 Doesn't that sound exciting?

 Let's try it out!